 All measured it can be hard to get going when it comes to running.
 One of the most common barriers to beginning is knowing ‘where to run’ – leedsrunroutes.co.uk is a resource that removes this barrier.
 You can search by postcode location and find out all you need to know before your run: where to park?; where the nearest toilet is?; and a trackable route map!

 Running routinely does amazing things for your body and mind.
 It boosts the brain’s power; gives you better sleep; and alleviates stress.
-The more running and physical activity you can do a week – from as little as 30 minutes to 300 minutes – the more you can maximize these health benefits.
+The more running and physical activity you can do a week – from as little as 30-minutes to 300-minutes – the more you can maximise these health benefits.

 Yet, not every person can expect running alone to bring about change in themselves and their circumstances.
 Below is a list of mental health services in Leeds that are professionally trained and resourced to support you in your time of crisis.